 01 of 08

-Not only will this guide help you identify cucumbers, you'll also get a few idea on how to use them.
-One of the favorites, is in a crisp cucumber salads.
+Not only will this guide help you identify cucumbers, but you'll also get a few ideas on how to use them.
+One of the favorites is commonly found in crisp cucumber salads.
 These are quick ways to enjoy cucumbers of all sorts.

 02 of 08